-Section 33 of the FGCA empowers certain legal regulators to make rules to prohibit individuals they regulate from:
+Section 33 of the Financial Guidance and Claims Act 2018 (FGCA) empowers certain legal regulators to make rules to prohibit individuals they regulate from:

-- entering into a specified relevant claims management agreement that provides for the payment by a person of specified charges, and - imposing specified charges on a person in connection with the provision of a service which is, or which is provided in connection with, a specified relevant claims management activity.
+- Entering into a specified relevant claims management agreement that provides for the payment by a person of specified charges. - Imposing specified charges on a person in connection with the provision of a service which is, or which is provided in connection with, a specified relevant claims management activity.

 The FGCA provides, in section 33, that we (through references to the Law Society of England and Wales in the legislation) must make those rules in respect of claims management activities that relate to financial products or services.
-The FGCA requires those rules to include "...an appropriate degree of protection against excessive charges...".
+The FGCA requires those rules to include '...an appropriate degree of protection against excessive charges...'.

 The FGCA does not prescribe how we should discharge this duty.
 It also does not define 'excessive charges'.
-However, it does provide that reserved legal activities (defined as such under the Legal Services Act 2007) are to fall outside the scope of rules we introduce.
-These include certain activities involved in bringing litigation through the courts, described as "the conduct of litigation".
+However, it does provide that reserved legal activities [https://legalservicesboard.org.uk/enquiries/frequently-asked-questions/reserved-legal-activities] (defined as such under the Legal Services Act 2007) are to fall outside the scope of rules we introduce.
+These include certain activities involved in bringing litigation through the courts, described as 'the conduct of litigation'.

 These activities can only be carried out by solicitors or some other regulated lawyers.
 A CMC is not able to conduct litigation and so may instruct a solicitor or another regulated lawyer to provide litigation services in relation to a particular claim.

 The FCA has a duty to make rules for CMCs regulated by them.
-Other legal service regulators are referenced in section 33, but without equivalent statutory duties to make rules.
+Other legal service regulators are referenced in section 33 but without equivalent statutory duties to make rules.